Quang367101208/Chess-Opening-Analysis/README.md

 - The 2000+ bracket had too few games with any single opening to meet the 20-game sample threshold, so no reliable "top opening" could be determined for that bracket.
 - Some openings show high average scores from relatively small samples (e.g., 20–30 games), which should be interpreted with appropriate caution rather than as definitive rankings.

+**B.** Further analysis.

+!
+Overview
+This part addresses some of the limitations in part A by computing the standard deviation value & running the binomial test.